theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 Removing a field is the same but reversed, so we can only remove an optional field, and never use the same tag number.

 ### Datatype and schema evolution
+## Avro
+There is no tag numbers in the schema, there is nothing to identify fields or their datatypes.
+To parse the binary data, go through the field in order and use the schema to tell you the datatypes in each field.
+So the data can be decoded if the read and write schema exact same schema.

+Avro writer schema and reader schema do not have to be the same, Arvo libary resolve the differences be looking at writer's chema and reader's schema and translate.

+1. reading a field in writer schema not in reader, ignored.
+2. reader expect some field writer do not have, default value.

 # Model of Dataflow